 The Finance Committee ensures financial health and stability by providing oversight of financial operations, developing and reviewing budgets and engaging in short-term and long-term financial planning.
 The Finance Committee ensures adequate internal controls, accurate financial reporting, and risk management.
 The Finance Committee oversees the annual audit process, ensures compliance with appropriate regulations and supports fundraising efforts through financial analysis.
-The policies of the committees will be presented annually for review and approval by Board of Directors.
+The policies of the committees will be reviewed annually, and revised documents presented to the Board for approval.

 The Finance Committee is responsible for overseeing the items listed below:

-Review and approve the annual operating budget priorto the end of the organization’s fiscal year for presentation to, and adoption by, the Board.
+Review and approve the annual operating budget prior to the end of the organization’s fiscal year for presentation to and adoption by the Board.
+Also review projected annual budgets for the following two years.

-Review the annual and quarterly financial statements of the organization to ensure that all assets, revenue, and expenses are properly accounted, including inquiring about any policy or procedure changes that have been implemented by the finance staff.
+Review the annual and quarterly financial statements of the organization to ensure that all assets, revenue, and expenses are properly accounted for, including inquiring about any policy or procedure changes that have been implemented by the finance staff.

 The Finance Committee may choose to review the check register, bank statements, journal entries, disbursements, payroll procedures, password policies, and any other records of the Organization that it deems appropriate to provide adequate financial controls.

+The Audit and Compliance Subcommittee operates under the oversight of the Finance Committee.

-Review and approve the annual audit of the organization for submission to, and adoption by, the Board and assure all audit recommendations are implemented as reviewed by the audit and compliance ommittee.
+Review and approve the annual audit of the organization for submission to, and adoption by the Board and assure all audit recommendations are implemented as reviewed by the Audit and Compliance Subcommittee.

 Ensure that the staff and members of the Board have the appropriate policies and procedures in place to be in compliance with audit requirements, standard policies required by grant providers and as deemed necessary to provide adequate compliance and governance.
 This will be reviewed on an annual basis with the auditors and should include staff interviews.

-Submits all financial reports to the Executive Committee, Board of Directors, and donors.
+Submits all financial reports to the Executive Committee and Board of Directors.

 Review and approve the investment advisor(s) used to manage the cash reserves.
-It is the responsibility of the committee to review the performance on at least an annual basis and to confirm that the operating procedures are in compliance with the cash Investment Policy.
+It is the responsibility of the committee to review the performance on at least an annual basis and to confirm that the operating procedures are in compliance with the Cash Management Policy.
 The review will include restricted and unrestricted assets, reserve funds, Florida Prepaid Scholarship funds, and the operating cash flow.

 Review and approve all bank accounts paying attention to the safety of assets, interest earned on the accounts for a given time period, and the overall CFL relationship with the institution.

-Review and recommend to the Board any transfer of funds from reserves to support operations.
-Including the percentage of the available endowment to be transferred to operations after receiving the Endowment Committee recommendation.
+Review and recommend to the Board any transfer of funds from reserves to support operations, and the percentage of the available endowment to be transferred to operations after receiving the Endowment Committee recommendation.

 Confirm that all grants are expended in compliance with the grant maker’s requirements.